Faculty and Staff Tuition Assistance - Human Resources at Ohio State

 Undergraduate tuition assistance benefits are not currently subject to taxation.
 Graduate-level and professional-level tuition assistance benefits that do not exceed $5,250 in a calendar year are not subject to taxation.

 If graduate-level or professional-level tuition assistance benefits exceed $5,250 in a calendar year, the amount in excess of $5,250 is generally subject to taxation.
-An email notice will be sent to employees prior to the first pay from which taxes will be withheld, stating the specific pay periods affected and the amount that will be treated as taxable income.
+An email notice will be sent to employees prior to the first pay from which taxes will be withheld, stating the pay periods affected and the amount that will be treated as taxable income.
 Additional information regarding educational assistance programs in general is available in IRS Publication 970.

+You may utilize the Model My Pay feature in Workday to see how taxation may impact pay.
 For the most current information on the tax treatment of tuition assistance benefits provided under this Plan, you should consult with your tax advisor.

-You will continue to be eligible to participate for the remainder of the academic term if you retire and meet the eligibility requirements for OSU Retiree Benefits or if you incur a Reduction in Force.
+You will continue to be eligible to participate for the remainder of the academic semester if you retire and meet the eligibility requirements for OSU Retiree Benefits or if you incur a Reduction in Force.

-In the event of any other change in employment status that impacts your eligibility, the tuition assistance benefit will cease immediately, and you will be responsible for paying the full tuition for the academic term in which such change occurs.
+In the event of any other change in employment status that impacts your eligibility, the tuition assistance benefit will cease immediately, and you will be responsible for paying the full tuition for the academic semester in which such change occurs.

 This is intended to be an overview.
 Refer to the Plan Document for complete information.
 In the event the information on these pages differs from the Plan Document, the Plan Document will govern.